Sunshinesheep/OpenBehavior-doc/docs/source/generate_scenarios_by_openbehavior.md

 ##### 3. Model-Aware Modifiers
 Notice the use of **General Modifiers** within the `logic_params`:
 * `ahead_of: ego_vehicle`: Relational positioning that works regardless of the coordinate system.
-* `at: start` / `at: end`: Defines the **Temporal Scope**, ensuring constrLearningnts are met at specific phases of the action without over-constrLearningning the agent's reactive decision-making during the "middle" of the drive.
+* `at: start` / `at: end`: Defines the **Temporal Scope**, ensuring constraints are met at specific phases of the action without over-constraining the agent's reactive decision-making during the "middle" of the drive.

 ---

 #### 🛠 How to Use This Library
-In your mLearningn scenario file, you can simply "Batch Bind" these behaviors to multiple NPCs using the `auto_orchestrates_behavior` primitive:
+In your main scenario file, you can simply "Batch Bind" these behaviors to multiple NPCs using the `auto_orchestrates_behavior` primitive:

 ```python
 # 1. target agents